facebook/docusaurus/website/docs/advanced/routing.md

 </details>

 So much about content plugins.
+Let's take one step back and talk about how routing works in a Docusaurus app in general.

 ## Routes become HTML files